nexthink-oss/ghup/actions/fast-forward/README.md

 ### `target` input

-**Required** a newline-separated list of targets to update to the resolved source commit.
+**Required** a whitespace-separated list of targets to update to the resolved source commit.

 ### `force` input